jh3nd3rs0n/jargyle/src/site/markdown/reference/cli-help-info.md

     UDP_ASSOCIATE
         A request to the SOCKS server to establish an association within the UDP relay process to handle UDP datagrams

+    RESOLVE
+        A request to the SOCKS server to resolve a host name

   SOCKS5_USERPASSAUTHMETHOD_USER_REPOSITORY: TYPE_NAME:INITIALIZATION_STRING